-In any given country, Division 1 is the top professional league: Premier League, Bundesliga, La Liga, Serie A, etc. In the United States it’s Major League Soccer.
+In any given country, Division 1 is the top professional league: Premier League, Bundesliga, La Liga, Serie A, etc. In the United States, it’s Major League Soccer (men), NWSL (women), and the USL Super League (women), for now.

 D1 Clubs in North Texas

-If you’re reading this post I’m sure you knew this one.
-FC Dallas has been the top-level club in the area since it was founded in 1996 as the Dallas Burn.
+FC Dallas has been the only top-level club in the area since it was founded in 1996 as the Dallas Burn until 2024.
 Originally a league-owned team, Lamar Hunt took over the club in 2002.

-The United Soccer League, or USL, is currently the only league operating at the Division 2 professional level with their USL Championship.
+USL is currently the only league operating at the Division 2 professional level with its men’s USL Championship.
+There is currently no operating women’s division 2 league.

 D2 Clubs in North Texas

 The D3 level is the lowest level of “full-time” professional clubs in the United States and is the lowest level officially designated by USSF.
-It consists of three leagues: USL-1, MLS Next Pro, and NISA.
+It consists of two leagues: USL-1 and MLS Next Pro.

 D3 Clubs in North Texas